Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency: Proof of Theorems and

 \section{Proof of Theorems~\ref{thm:noiseless_regret} and~\ref{thm:noisy_regret}}

 The proof of both the theorems is based along the lines of the proof of the Batched Pure Exploration (BPE) algorithm~\cite{Li2021BatchedPureExp}.
-We first present the proof of Theorem~\ref{thm:noiseless_regret} followed by the proof of Theorem~\ref{thm:noisy_regret}.
+We first begin with a brief discussion about Assumption~\ref{assumption:f_level_set_regularity} and then move on to the proof.